aryabarzan/smart-contracts-security/README.md

 # smart-contracts-security
-🥇 A collection of separate codes to implement the common smart contract vulnerabilities
+🥇 A collection of separated smart contracts to implement the common smart contract vulnerabilities